Caring for your senior dog

 As your dog gets older, you may need to provide them with some special accommodations and modify their exercise regime.
 It’s important to do regular exercise to help maintain muscle mass and keep their joints mobile, this may be achieved with a suitably-paced walk or light jog.
 Stopping for lots of sniffs will be great for their mental health and provide them with rest breaks.

-Dogs with arthritis might benefit from soft bedding to sleep on, stairs easier to navigate (or avoid).
+Dogs with arthritis might benefit from soft bedding to sleep on, make stairs easier to navigate or provide ramps (or avoid altogether).
 Some families provide carpeting or rugs over hard-surface flooring to make it easier for their dog to gain their footing and get around the house.

-Some older dogs may go completely blind, and it’s recommend not to make too many layout changes in your house or move furniture around if you can avoid it.
+Some older dogs may go blind (partially or completely), and it’s recommend not to make too many layout changes in your house or move furniture around if you can avoid it.
 This will reduce confusion and the chance of them bumping into furniture.

 We also recommend keeping up with your dog’s grooming and closer monitoring of their skin for possible lumps.
 Cancer is more prevalent in ageing dogs, so ensure you monitor any changes in your pet.
 Be sure to maintain, or possibly, increase your check ups with your vet as they age to keep ahead of any potential issues if they arise.